-From time to time, guidelines may be added or revised upon recommendation by the parties previously listed.
+The guidelines will be reviewed at least every 3 years and revised if needed by the parties previously listed.
 Additional recommendations are welcome and appreciated at any time.
 They may be submitted to any of the parties listed below for consideration.